Surmount Any Obstacles to See Denzel & Davis in Fences

 NOT RECOMMENDED FOR: Children or young teens; the themes will likely go over their heads (or be too adult for young ones) and all that tension and shouting will just upset them.

-Fences, directed by Denzel Washington, opens in theaters December 25, 2016.
+Fences, directed by Denzel Washington, opened in theaters December 25, 2016; available for home viewing March 14, 2017.
 It runs 133 minutes and stars Denzel Washington, Viola Davis, Stephen Henderson, Mykelti Williamson, Russell Hornsby and Jovan Adepo.
 Watch the trailer for Fences here.

 Susan Ellingburg spends most days helping to create amazing live events and most nights at the movies, at rehearsals, or performing with vocal ensembles in the Dallas area.
 This leaves very little time for cleaning house.
 A natural-born Texan, Susan loves all things British, Sunday afternoon naps, cozy mysteries, traveling with friends, and cooking like a Food Network star (minus the camera crew).